 Christy became well known for his work doing female portraits and full-bodied illustrations working in a variety of mediums including gouache, oil, pastels, and watercolors.
 This original art was widely printed and distributed in myriad ways.
 He was even known to paint a couple in love or a handsome gentleman on his own occasionally.

-Christy was introduced to many American households by illustrating magazine covers including examples for Saturday Evening Post, American Magazine, the Sunday Magazine of the New York Times, Collier's, and Photoplay Magazine among a number of other publications.
+Christy was introduced to many American households by illustrating magazine covers including examples for Saturday Evening Post, American Magazine, the Sunday Magazine of the New York Times, Collier's, and Photoplay Magazine among several other publications.
 He also created illustrations for many calendar prints, ink blotters, fans, advertising posters, and counter stands (like the one shown above for Old Gold Cigarettes) along with other types of ephemera widely collected today.
 Many of the advertising pieces like these were signed only Earl Christy, omitting the F he had formerly used in his name.
 His artistry appeared on some ceramic wares and textiles in the early 1900s as well.

 The Value of F. Earl Christy’s Illustrations

 In addition to paper collectibles, Christy’s illustrations can be found on china and textiles, too.
-These are more unusual and sell for fairly good sums, especially if they are sports related since those pieces draw interest from collectors of early baseball and football memorabilia as well as illustration art.
+These are more unusual and sell for fairly good sums, especially if they are sports-related since those pieces draw interest from collectors of early baseball and football memorabilia as well as illustration art.

 There are more affordable options for collecting Christy's work, however.
 The “College Girls” postcards can be found more affordably, usually from $15 to $100 apiece.
 Small advertising posters and calendar images can be located for $50 to $200 or so.
-Magazine covers and sheet music can be best bets for tiful bargains.
+Magazine covers and sheet music can be the best bets for bargains.
 Watching online auctions can net one in the $5 to $20 range.